erasmus-mundus-geotech-master/gformMail/README.md

 The script implements 2 files: .gs (Google Script) and HTML (Template)

 ## Google Script
-Form Spreedsheet data recovered and implemented to show to the user.
+Form Spreedsheet data recovered and implemented in the HTML to fill the notification inputs: this section in the template is *Registration details*

 ## Template
 HTML editior will be needed.
 A first template can be found.